|

 SEO:

-The second way this helps is to stop the printer friendly pages from showing up in the search engine result pages at all.
-I want people finding my site by searching to land on the regular versions of my pages, not the printer friendly versions.
-My printer friendly template strips off the left and right columns and therefore removes most navigation.
-By only having the regular pages listed in the search engines the experience of a visitor to my site is better.
+The second way this helps is to stop the printer friendly pages from showing up in search engine result pages at all.
+We want people finding our sites by searching to land on the regular versions of our pages, not the printer friendly versions.
+Printer friendly versions typically strip off left and right columns and therefore removes most navigation, etc. By only having the regular pages listed in the search engine results, the experience of a visitor to a site is better.

 The robots.txt file is just a small, easy to create text file, but small things like this can add up to make a big difference.